GrandTour: A Legged Robotics Dataset in the Wild for Multi-Modal Perception and State Estimation: Dataset applications

-In total, we evaluated 52 open-source solutions designed to run on robotic systems in real-time and online fashion; these works are presented in \cref{tab:methods}.
-In our evaluation, we excluded 16 additional works that we attempted to evaluate but were unable to run reliably.
-To limit speculation on performance, we do not disclose the names of these works.
+\item \textbf{ARC-7}: ARC-7 is a night-time search-and-rescue mission where the robot traverses an industrial training environment with corrugated metal structures, stairs, smoke, and dark indoor--outdoor transitions.
+The smoke, low-light passages, and limited re-observations significantly challenge visual methods and can lead to divergence or missing estimates.
+Most importantly, this mission challenges the dead-reckoning capabilities of vision-based methods while testing LiDAR-based methods through limited ground observability. \end{leftitemize}

+In total, the benchmark contains 63 state-estimation methods, from different estimator families.
+The benchmarked methods are summarized in \cref{tab:methods}.

 Additionally, we have omitted work that can be applied to multiple baseline solutions, such as information-aware sampling~\citep{rms, gelfand}, loop-closure~\citep{btc, kim2021scan}, offline bundle adjustment~\citep{hba}, or degeneracy-awareness~\citep{xicp, perfectlyconstrained, dcreg, kostasdegene} methods.
-The evaluated methods span from (multi)-LiDAR odometry (LO), (multi)-LiDAR-inertial odometry and LiDAR-SLAM, (Stereo/Mono)-visual-inertial odometry (VIO), to multi-sensor variants (e.g., LIVO and RGBD-inertial).
+The evaluated methods span from (multi)-LiDAR odometry (LO), (multi)-LiDAR-inertial odometry and LiDAR-SLAM, (Stereo/Mono)-visual-inertial odometry (VIO), to multi-sensor variants (e.g., LIVO and RGB-D-inertial), and legged-specific kinematic-inertial odometry methods.

 The authors spent a substantial amount of time adequately tuning and configuring each framework according to its published guidelines to conduct an objective evaluation of the framework through a third-party, i.e., the \textit{baseline} variant.
 We have disabled loop-closure features for all methods, but have kept online bundle-adjustment and pose-graph-optimization features online.
 While this is the case, the authors openly invite researchers to submit their \textit{author-tuned} variant to the benchmark that will be available on the dataset website.